Help.html CloudPrompt Help — Get Started & FAQs

 Troubleshooting

-1. Open Chrome → ExtensionsKeyboard shortcuts
+1. Open your browser → ExtensionsKeyboard shortcuts

 2. Find CloudPrompt and set "Open prompt selector"